 The principal(s) and/or designee may place a student on activity restriction for period of time up to a full school year as a result of failing academic performance, misbehavior on or off school premises, or a poor pattern of attendance.
-A student placed on activity restriction shall be excluded from participating in or attending activities beyond the regular school day and/or when school rules apply, including, but not limited to, athletic contests, art performances, school-sponsored dances, and school sponsored non-curricular activities or field trips such as team reward activities/trips, ski trips, Earthkeepers, and 8th Grade Washington D.C.
-Trip.
+A student placed on activity restriction shall be excluded from participating in or attending activities beyond the regular school day and/or when school rules apply, including, but not limited to, athletic contests, art performances, school-sponsored dances, and school sponsored non-curricular activities or field trips such as team reward activities/trips.